How long does it take to complete the M.B.A. online?

 You must have an undergraduate degree from a regionally accredited college or university with a minimum cumulative GPA of 2.75.
 Students with an undergraduate GPA of 2.5 to 2.9 will be considered for conditional admission based on other aspects of their admissions file.

-Is a GMAT required for admissions into the MBA program?
+Is a GMAT required for admission into the M.B.A. online program?

-No, Benedictine does not require a GMAT for admission into the Master of Business and Administration program.
+No, Benedictine does not require a GMAT for admission into the Master of Business Administration program.